 In North Korea they have none of the of the accouterments of their southern counterparts.
 They toil in the cities and the country side in simple jobs, growing rice in the country and sweeping streets in Pyongyang with straw 19th century brooms overseen by soldiers where no small talk is allowed without punishment.
 Their diet is essentially the same as that of the South if they can find the ingredients.
 Most are deficient in caloric intake and their size & height post the Korean conflict and famine of 1994 has declined compared to those in the South.
 There is very little wildlife as most of it was eaten long ago, even dogs are long gone from use as food.
 The leadership like most smart dictatorships has been proficient at keeping the citizenry from knowing what the outside world looks like.
 Foreign foods, the internet, television.. anything that might link them to the knowledge of the 21st century is absent so they are ignorant by nature that a better life exists outside of their tiny world.

 The end of North Korea and how fatal it would be.
 Removing the Kim trilogy doesnt just make things go away.
-1) The nuclear aspect: The reactor at Yongbyon was built long ago as a ‘research’ reactor only, built as an outdated British Magnox style graphite moderated gas cooled and hasn’t had fresh fuel since 2005.
+1) The nuclear aspect: There are 2 reactors, the first called the IRT DPRK built long ago as a ‘research’ reactor that is operable and occasionaly used to make medical isotopes and the outdated Yonbyon British Magnox style graphite moderated gas cooled reactor that hasn’t had fresh fuel since 2005.
 It is a Gen 1 reactor and the only Magnox Reactor still operational on the planet.
 It uses unenriched Uranium, is in a constant state of refueling and its spent fuel contains an excess of Plutonium, the prime ingredient in a nuclear weapon.
-Originally capable of generating 5Mw and upgraded at some point to 8Mw it has never been to connected to the electrical grid and even if it was its contribution to the generation of electricity would be negligible.
+Capable of generating 5Mw it has never been to connected to the electrical grid and even if it was its contribution to the generation of electricity would be negligible.
 Nothing that couldn’t be accomplished with the equivalent of 50 plus acres of solar panels.
 In all current satellite pics the general consensus is that the Yongbyon reactor is devoid of any signs of heat exchange i.e. steam rising from it and that it is most likely shut down and has been since early 2017 which could indicate a lack of fuel or an extensive reprocessing of spent fuel.
 In ’07 the GW Bush Administration made a deal to disassemble the cooling capability at Yongbyon and then had them destroy it as you can see in this video which was nothing more than a publicity stunt, the piping had already been removed.
-All they did to restore its operation once they violated the terms of that agreement was to install an underground pipeline network that pumps cooling water from the reactor by running it through some kind of underground cistern and to and from the river right next to the reactor.
+All they did to restore its operation once they violated the terms of that agreement was to install an underground pipeline network that pumps cooling water from the reactor by running it through some kind of underground cistern to and from the river right next to the reactor.
 There is still steam that rises from one side of the complex when it’s operating although well disguised.
 These characters are clever.

 They are currently building a second reactor right next door claiming it is an experimental light water reactor when in all likelihood it could be no different than the original reactor and just updated.
 It is well known they’ve been deficient in bomb grade fissile fuel for many moons.
 2) Behind the demilitarized zone on the northern side it is lined with tanks and artillery, conventional weapons… right behind the DMZ.